reduxframework/redux-developer-mode-disabler/README.txt

 == Attribution ==

 Dovy made this plugin because he got tired of answering these support questions.
-Developers, please ship with `dev_mode` off!
+Developers, please ship with `dev_mode` set to false!